PauseAI/pauseai-website/src/posts/lobby-tips.md

 ## Consider publishing

 - An Open Letter is a powerful tool.
 It might help speed up the process, but it could also damage you if the government will be in defensive mode instead of taking the lead.
 Discuss this with the local lobbyists

+## Get to it!

+This all probably feels pretty intimidating.
+And besides, you've probably never dome something like this before.
+But you can do it!
+And you don't have to do it alone.
+We already have a couple of initiatives running in different countries.
+We're here to help each other out and fix this problem together.
+Join the [discord](https://discord.gg/2XXWXvErfA) and get started.